The Town Mayor is Councillor Clive Palmer.

 The Mayor is also a civic role, requiring attendance at a wide spectrum of events organised by local organisations, as well as representing the parish of Leighton-Linslade at functions outside of the town.
 Through the Town Mayor’s office, he or she organises various charity fundraising events each year.
 Taking on the role of Mayor is a significant voluntary undertaking as he/she may be required to attend events on a daily basis or sometimes several events in one day.

-All funds raised through out his mayoral year will be divided between the charities above and presented at the Council meeting in May 2018.
+Cllr Palmer will raise funds during his term of office for Autism Bedfordshire, Kids Out and Macmillan Cancer Support.
+His first event will be Leighton-Linslade Concert Band on Friday 15 June at Hockliffe Street Baptist Church. through out his mayoral year will be divided between the charities above and presented at the Council meeting in May 2018.

 Addressing the Mayor

-It is normal practice, when introducing the Mayor at a function to refer to him as either “Mr Mayor”, “Town Mayor of Leighton-Linslade” or “Councillor Rahman”.
+It is normal practice, when introducing the Mayor at a function to refer to him as either “Mr Mayor”, “Town Mayor of Leighton-Linslade” or “Councillor Palmer”.